sagar1025/LambdaTranslations/README.md

 # Translate Dynamic and Static Text using AWS Lambda.
-Dynamically translate text into any language on the fly using AWS Lambda.
-This repo sets up the lambda function that will generate and store the translations.
+Translate Dynamic and Static text into any language using AWS Lambda and DynamoDB

 This uses `Zappa` and `Python`